Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Linear discretizations of the steady-state problem

 Since $\varepsilon(\fl_{ij}^{})_{i,j=1}^M$ is of non-negative type and it is invertible (thanks to Remark~\ref{rem:diff_mat_non_sing}), and $(\hat{\cc}_{ij}^{})_{i,j=1}^M, (\sigma \tilde m_{ij})_{i,j=1}^M$ are of non-negative type, an application of \cite[Theorem~5.1]{Knobloch10} shows that $(\varepsilon\fl_{ij}^{}+\hat{\cc}_{ij}^{}+ \sigma \tilde m_{ij}^{})_{i,j=1}^M$ is invertible, which, in turn, implies that \eqref{FEM-upwind-5} has a unique solution.
 Finally, an application of Theorem~\ref{thm:algebraic-global-DMP} leads to the satisfaction of the global DMP. \end{proof}

 Alternative versions of the upwind method for $\bbP_1$ finite elements have been proposed over the years.
 For example, in \cite{BT81}, also for time-dependent convection-diffusion equations, a method was proposed motivated by the fact that the exact solution satisfies a discrete analog of a mass conservation property if a special boundary condition is applied, see Section~\ref{sec:tcd_ext_methods_steady} for some details.
 This is an additional feature compared with the method from \cite{Tabata77}.
-Domains $\Omega \subset \mathbb R^d$ and triangulations of acute type are considered in \cite{BT81}.
+Domains $\Omega \subset \mathbb R^d$ and triangulations of weakly acute type are considered in \cite{BT81}.
 Again, the barycentric cell $D_i^{}$ around a vertex $\bx_i^{}$ is constructed.
 Then, appropriate discrete fluxes $\beta_{ij}^{}$ across the individual parts of $\partial D_i^{}$ are defined, which is a technique from finite volume methods.
 The discrete convective term has the form

 with $S_i^{}$ defined in \eqref{eq:def_S_i}.
-The coefficients $\beta_{ij}^{}$ should satisfy several conditions and a concrete choice is given in \cite{BT81}.
-In particular, the conditions on $\beta_{ij}$ ensure that the off-diagonal elements of the convection matrix are non-positive.
-If, in addition, $\bb$ is divergence-free, then the row sums of this matrix vanish and thus the convection matrix is of non-negative type.
+The coefficients $\beta_{ij}^{}$ should satisfy several conditions and concrete choices are given in \cite{BT81}.
+The off-diagonal entries of the convection matrix are always non-positive and, for a particular choice of the coefficients $\beta_{ij}^{}$ specified in \cite{BT81}, the row sums of this matrix vanish and thus the convection matrix is of non-negative type.
 Under these assumptions, the statements of Theorem~\ref{theo:upwind_tabata} can be transferred literally to the method from \cite{BT81}.

-One further upwind method, based on a slightly different choice for the domain of the dual basis, was presented in \cite{Kan78}.
-A proposal for partial upwinding can be found \cite{Ikeda83}.
+One further upwind method, based on a slightly different choice of the domains for the dual basis, was presented in \cite{Kan78}.
+A proposal for partial upwinding can be found in \cite{Ikeda83}.
 For a unified presentation of upwind finite element methods and some numerical results we refer to \cite{Knobloch06b}.

+The numerical analysis of several linear finite element upwind schemes can be found in \cite{Ikeda83}, in particular in \cite[Section~4.7]{Ikeda83} for the steady-state convection-diffusion equation ($\sigma = 0$) in two dimensions.
+The error analysis for one of the methods is presented in detail.
+For weakly acute triangulations, sufficiently small mesh width, and $u$ being regular enough, the estimate

+is proved, with $C$ being independent of $\varepsilon$.
+It is remarked that the same result holds true for the methods from \cite{BT81,Tabata77}.
+The $d$-dimensional convection-diffusion-reaction equation is studied in \cite{BT81}, where the reaction coefficient is assumed to be constant and mass lumping is used for the reactive term.
+It is proved that there exists a positive constant $C$, which does not depend on $\varepsilon$, such that